This post should help you learn how to remove side shoots on tomatoes and to rope your kids in to help.

 Sometimes also spelled as one word "sideshoot" and sometimes called a "sucker" (when they come from near the bottom of the plant), a side shoot is a new shoot which grows out between a main upright stem and a leaf, at a roughly 45 degree angle between the two.
 If it is left to grow, it will bend upwards and try to form a whole new main stem.
 Here is a picture of a new side shoot and one which has been allowed to grow on:

-Why you should remove them
+Why you should remove side shoots on tomatoes

 As you can see, the growth in a side shoot is really strong and within days it can be a really sturdy extra stem, not much thinner than the main stem of the plant, andit already has branching of its own higher up and new, large leaves forming.